rhiever/webstep-sklearn-quickstart-2019/README.md

 includes code that automatically downloads and caches these data.

-**Because the wireless network at conferences can often be spotty, it would be a good idea to download these data sets before arriving at the conference.
+**Because wireless network connections can often be spotty, it would be a good idea to download these data sets before arriving at the workshop.
 Please run**
 ```bash
 python fetch_data.py